 10 Best Budget Hotels in Milan

-A clean and affordable option, the Babila Hostel is located in an upscale neighborhood full of small parks, music conservatories, and gorgeous architecture.
+A clean and affordable place to stay, the Babila Hostel is located in an upscale neighborhood full of small parks, music conservatories, and gorgeous architecture.
 Shared dormitories (with lockers for storage) and private rooms have modern décor, comfortable beds, and fresh linens provided daily.
 The family room with en-suite bathroom sleeps 4.
 There’s also a gym, game room, rooftop terrace, shared-use kitchen, and free breakfast.
 Babila is only a 10-minute walk to the nearest metro stop, one metro stop away from the Duomo (or, going the other direction, from Milan’s gorgeous public garden, Giardini Pubblici Indro Montanelli).

 The clean and modern Biocity hotel is located on a quiet street around the corner from Centrale Station, with tram service steps away.
-Eco-friendly cleaning practices and products are used exclusively, there’s a wellness room with sauna, small garden, and free wi-fi.
-Some rooms are available with a Jacuzzi and/or a balcony, with a nominal fee (10 Euros) attached.
+Eco-friendly cleaning practices and products are used exclusively and there’s a wellness room with sauna as well as a small garden.
+Some rooms are available with a Jacuzzi and/or a balcony, with a nominal fee (€10) attached.
 Breakfast is served daily in a space with large windows and wooded shelves stocked with the organic ingredients the kitchen staff uses for food prep.

 It’s hard to find reasonably-priced accommodations near the Duomo, but the Eurohotel is only a 10-minute walk away.
 Located in the very fashionable Porta Venezia area, there are plenty of restaurant, shopping, and nightlife options right outside.
 The no-frill rooms are spare, but clean and functional, and rather spacious for a mid-range European hotel.
 Or splurge on one of the suites with lovely terrace views.
 There are wellness and sauna areas, a small gym, and a lobby with comfy leather couches and a lovely wood-paneled bar.
 Breakfast is included in the price.